ab9rf/scripts/docs/gui/rename.rst

 assign a word to the First Name slot.
 Otherwise, the game will not display the name for the unit.

+When you change the language of a unit's name, the unit's existing first name will be translated into the new language.

 Usage
 -----